rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ```

 ## Practical Example
-In this example, students will write a sample pipeline and use mlflow to measure required information of the pipeline.
+In this example, you will write a sample pipeline and use mlflow to measure required information of the pipeline.
 For example, students will implement the following pipeline

 ### The pipeline